dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ng g service core/dinos
 ```

-Note that the warning output informing us that the service was generated but not provided.
+When we run this command, note the warning output informing us that the service was generated but not provided.
 We'll provide it at the component level this time instead of application-wide like we did with the `Title` service.
 This means we _won't_ put `DinosService` in the `app.module.ts`.

 The purpose of `DinosService` is to call the API and get dinosaur information.
-To do this, we'll use HTTP and observables.
+To do this, we'll use HTTP observables.
 We also need to create TypeScript _models_ for our fetched data.

 ### Dinosaur API Data Model

 Let's create a model for the data we're going to retrieve for the main listing of dinosaurs.
 In order to do this, we need to know the format of the API response.
-We can do this simply by making an API request in the browser (and consulting the [sample-nodeserver-dinos API README](https://github.com/auth0-blog/sample-nodeserver-dinos)).
+We can determine this simply by making an API request in the browser (and consulting the [sample-nodeserver-dinos API README](https://github.com/auth0-blog/sample-nodeserver-dinos)).

-The API route we want to use to get the list of all dinosaurs is [http://localhost:3001/api/dinosaurs](http://localhost:3001/api/dinosaurs).
+The API route we want to use is [http://localhost:3001/api/dinosaurs](http://localhost:3001/api/dinosaurs).
 Assuming you have the API running locally, let's access this route in the browser and look at the response:

-> **Note:** You may want to install/enable a JSON formatting browser extension to view the response more easily.
+> **Note:** You may want to install/enable a JSON formatting browser extension to view the response.

 ```js
 // http://localhost:3001/api/dinosaurs